 Meet the Band - EUPHONIUM

-Geoff Dibsdall - Principal Euphonium
+Geoff Dibsdall - 2nd Euphonium

 and was taught to play euphonium at the Bridport Salvation Army, when I was 12.
 I joined St Swithun’s (Bridport) Band in 1949 and due to career moves eventually played with Stone Town Band in Staffordshire for 2 years, Michelmersh (Romsey) Band, Test Valley Brass and Chelmsford Town Band.
 I finally returned to the South West in 1963 where I played with both Axminster and St Swithun’s.
 I moved to Honiton in 1963 and joined the then ‘Borough Band’ and have played with them ever since, except for a short spell with the Salvation Army Exeter Temple Band.
 Through the years I have been active in the band and have served as Chairman, Secretary and more recently as tutor and equipment officer.
 When I retired from the IBA, I also taught brass at Axminster College for short while.
 Banding has always been a family activity for me and continues be, with my wife Sharon on the cornet bench and my daughter Nichola joining us on trombone when she can.